iLucasPires/fract_ol/README.md

 ## How to use
 - Clone the repository
-- Need to install MiniLibX documentation [here](https://github.com/42Paris/minilibx-linux)
+- Need to install MiniLibX [here](https://github.com/42Paris/minilibx-linux)
 - Run `make` to compile the executable
 - Run `./fractol [fractal]` to execute the program